You are listening to the Sean Hannity radio show podcast.

 Yeah.

-I I I put my son recently on a budget.
+I put my son recently on a budget.

-I brought him to one of the debates with me and and uh really enjoyed and Donald Trump couldn't have been nicer to him and he really enjoyed meeting him.
+I brought him to one of the debates with me and really enjoyed, and Donald Trump couldn't have been nicer to him.

 My daughter wants to meet him.

-What's disturbing though, Sean is what she learned in school.
+What's disturbing, though, Sean, is what she learned in school.

-They're always at war with people Sinead stay on the stay on the line here because Rich in Chicago at the answer, our affiliate in Chicago, he's a trauma specialist.
+Well, Sinead, stay on the line here because Rich in Chicago at the answer, our affiliate in Chicago, he's a trauma specialist.

 What kind of trauma do you do?